chostudio/genshin-impact-redeem-code/README.md

     - cron: '0 0 1 * *'
 ```

-to manually run it right now, Click the Actions tab at the top -> Monthly Genshin Code Redeemer tab in the sidebar -> run workflow button
+to manually run it right now, Click the Actions tab at the top -> Monthly Genshin Code Redeemer tab in the sidebar -> run workflow button (gray dropdown) -> run workflow button (green button)